BleuLlama/Projects6502/LlamaCalc/readme.txt

 		EE EE  00

-	It is very obvious by the 4 E's on the display.
+	It is very obvious by the 4 E's (for "Error") on the display.
 	The remaining two digits indicate the error code.
 I tried to make the codes look similar to what caused them.

 	Error mode can be exited by pressing [GO].
 This will return you to Result mode.